xpmethod/xpmethod.github.io/_posts/events/2017-08-30-IndoGhuria.md

   * 4:45 Break- drinks.

 * August 31: Viewing and discussion of objects at the MET-- meeting at 10:00 am.
-* September 1: Concluding thoughts, and planning for the edited volume-- meeting at 9:30 am.
+* September 1: Concluding thoughts, and planning for the published volume-- meeting at 9:30 am.

 ## Venues
  * August 30: 9:30 am at [Butler 208B, Butler Library](http://library.columbia.edu/locations/butler/directions.html), Columbia University